Joshkunz/podcasts/README.md

 ```
 to download all of the most recent episodes.

-for both of these commands you can supply podcast names to these commands
+For both of these commands you can supply podcast names to make them
-to make them only work for certain podcasts:
+only fetch certain podcasts:
 ```bash
 $ podcasts update radiolab
 $ podcasts update radiolab 99percent